emildekeyser/distributed-exchange-cloner/01-basic-crypto-cloner/assignment.md

 ## Assignment

 We will make use of a public API to retrieve cryptocurrency data.
-The first part is actually quite easy, clone the last week trading history for all supported coins.
+The first part is actually quite easy, clone the **last week** trading history for all supported coins.
+When you have cloned this week of history, your application should stop cloning the history of that currency pair.
+This does not mean that your application stops!
+The process stays alive as well, because most likely your process will keep its history in its state.

 So... what's the catch?
 First of all there's an API requests/second limit.
 This is (at the moment of writing) 6 requests/second. ~~Later on I'll provide a test API.~~